paulmattheww/auto-explore/README.md

 # Auto Explore

-The proposed Python library will be a first pass at creating a reliable tool that performs a quality first-pass data analysis for machine learning practitioners.
+The goal of this Python library is to create a reliable tool for performing a first-pass exploratory data analysis.
+Machine learning developers will hopefully benefit from a shortening iteration time for model production.

 The earliest stages of a machine learning project require exploratory analysis to uncover raw features and insights that can be exploited in the modeling process.
 Exploratory analysis typically follows a somewhat tree-like (and at times recursive) process where task-patterns emerge across projects.
 By specifying certain parameters *a priori* about the data in question, a process that adheres to these task-patterns can be designed using open source tools to automate the majority of the "first pass" data analysis work -- freeing up time for deep-dive analyses, modeling, and deployment.

 The open source projects that will be relied upon most for this project include:
     - [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling)